14 Top-Rated Things to Do in Iowa City, IA

 7. Enjoy Downtown Iowa City

-For one of the best burgers in downtown Iowa City, Short's Burger & Shine offers an exclusively patty-filled menu.
-The quintessential downtown college coffee shop is Java House, with High Grounds and The Encounter Cafe offering other caffeinated places of interest.
+For one of the best burgers in downtown Iowa City, Shorts Burger and Shine offers a long menu of patty creations.
+The quintessential downtown college coffee shop is Java House, with High Ground Cafe and The Encounter Cafe offering other caffeinated places of interest.
 For dessert, Yotopia offers the best frozen yogurt in Iowa City.

 8. Go Out to Breakfast